 Scroll below to view our program overview video.

-Welcome to the Child and Adolescent Psychiatry Fellowship at The University of Texas Health Science Center at Tyler (UTHSCT)!
+Welcome to the Child and Adolescent Psychiatry Fellowship at The University of Texas at Tyler Health Science Center (HSC)!
 We are a rapidly growing institution and we are proud to welcome this fellowship as one of the newest additions to our graduate medical education training programs.
 In addition to the recent merger between the health science center and The University of Texas at Tyler, we are expecting the opening of a new medical school in 2023.
 Our first fellowship class will join us in 2022.

 As a part of the Texas Child Mental Health Consortium, our child and adolescent psychiatry fellowship is supported by legislative initiatives designed to improve access to mental health care for the young people of East Texas.
 Participation in the consortium also allows us to partner with the other Texas Medical Schools to provide consultation and direct services to primary care providers, school districts and local mental health authorities.
 We participate in the consortium’s two major research projects involving youth suicide and trauma.
 This is an unprecedented research effort that has engaged participants from across the state of Texas.